 Once you’ve successfully optimized for phone calls on your landing pages, you can use many of the same techniques to drive more phone calls from additional mediums.
 Consider incorporating click-to-call in your e-mail marketing, Facebook posts, Tweets, videos and other properties.

-Call tracking plugins like this one for Mailchimp, or this one for Constant Contact are propping up everywhere, and it’s only a matter of time before they become standardized as a part of the “essential” marketing toolbox.
+Call tracking plugins like this one for Constant Contact are propping up everywhere, and it’s only a matter of time before they become standardized as a part of the “essential” marketing toolbox.

 Big thanks to Dorin Rosenshine, the CEO of Outleads for suggesting the topic and providing the research for this article.